 However, depending on the type of promotion you are running, there is some specific language you must include in the rules.
 Here is what you should know about sweepstakes odds of winning and the Official Rules.

-All of these factors are then used to calculate the odds of winning which will vary from promotion to promotion.
+All of these factors are then used to calculate the odds of winning the grand prize which will vary from promotion to promotion.
 To ensure transparency for participants, since the promotion sponsor is ultimately the only one who can see the outcome, the odds of winning need to be in the Official Rules.

 How to State The Odds of Winning in Your Official Rules

-One perk of running a sweepstakes with Sweeppea is that your Official Rules will be done for you so that you don’t have to worry about figuring out how to add in the odds of winning for yourself.
+One perk of running a sweepstakes with Sweeppea is that your Official Rules will be done for you so that you don’t have to worry about figuring out how to add in the odds of winning multiple prizes for yourself.

 While you don’t have to explicitly calculate the specific odds for every entrant, for a sweepstakes, you should make a general statement about the odds of winning in your Official Rules.